 I-OADN is very fortunate to have one of our members, Donna Meyer, as the first CEO of our national organization, OADN.
 Donna has most recently been the Dean of Health Sciences at Lewis and Clark Community College in Godfrey, Illinois.
-She will retire from Lewis and Clark in May, 2015 and assume her OADN CEO role on a full-time basis on June 1, 2015.
+She retired from Lewis and Clark in May, 2015 and assumed her OADN CEO role on a full-time basis on June 1, 2015.

 Donna served as the president of I-OADN for several years and became involved in the national organization, N-OADN at the time, in 2007.
 She assumed the presidency of N-OADN in 2011.
 Under her leadership, N-OADN forged many collaborations.
 In September 2012, after working closely with other national organizations, she was one of five national leaders responsible for the release of the joint statement on nursing academic progression.